On the proofs of Leighton's Graph Covering Theorem, a notion dual to commensurability, and normal virtual retracts: Introduction

 \begin{quote} \emph{The answer to Question \ref{qu:one} is ``no''.} \end{quote}

 Question \ref{qu:one} was motivated by the author's attempts to generalize the approach in \cite{bass_uniform_1990} to other contexts in order to create common finite covers.
 Being able to do so has been a key step in recent quasi-isometric rigidity results of graphs of groups such as \cite{shepherd_quasi-isometric_2022,margolis_graphically_2023}.
-For example, although the preprint \cite{taam_quasi-isometric_2023} was withdrawn due to gap mistake in the main argument, the authors (apparently correctly) applied the method of \cite{bass_uniform_1990} to show that if two groups $\Gamma_1,\Gamma_2$ acted freely, combinatorially, and cocompactly on a so-called churro-waffle space $X$ (i.e. they are uniform lattices in $\mathrm{Aut}(X)$) then can both be embedded as finite index subgroups of a group $\Delta$.
-On the other hand, while Leighton's Theorem for ``graphs with fins'' was proved in \cite{woodhouse_revisiting_2021}, attempts to apply the method of \cite{bass_uniform_1990} have been unsuccessful to date.
-This negative answer gives some indication as to why this is the case.
+For example, although the preprint \cite{taam_quasi-isometric_2023} was withdrawn due to critical gap in the main argument, the authors (apparently correctly) applied the method of \cite{bass_uniform_1990} to show that if two groups $\Gamma_1,\Gamma_2$ acted freely, combinatorially, and cocompactly on a so-called churro-waffle space $X$ (i.e. they are uniform lattices in $\mathrm{Aut}(X)$) then can both be virtually embedded as finite index subgroups of a group $\Delta$.
+On the other hand, while Leighton's Theorem for ``graphs with fins'' was proved in \cite{woodhouse_revisiting_2021} using a linear programming and Haar measure approach, attempts to apply the method of \cite{bass_uniform_1990} have been unsuccessful to date.
+This negative answer to Question \ref{qu:one} gives some indication as to why this is the case.

-To answer Question \ref{qu:one}, we relied on a simple condition to exclude co-commensuration and at this point it is natural to ask if this necessary condition, i.e. having a simultaneously finite index normal subgroup, is sufficient to construct a co-commensuration.
+To answer Question \ref{qu:one}, we rely on a simple condition to exclude co-commensuration and at this point it is natural to ask if this necessary condition, i.e. having a simultaneously finite index normal subgroup, is sufficient to construct a co-commensuration.
 It turns out there is another less obvious but nonetheless easy and natural condition we call \emph{out-finiteness} that is an additional necessary condition (see Proposition \ref{prop:condition2}).
 We then show that this additional condition is actually sufficient to construct a co-commensuration (see Theorem \ref{thm:converse}), which immediately gives:

 \begin{mainthm} A commensuration between groups $G_1$ and $G_2$ over a group $H$ is induced by a co-commensuration if and only if $H$ contains a subgroup $N$ that embeds in both $G_1$ and $G_2$ as a normal subgroup and such that corresponding commensuration over $N$ is out-finite. \end{mainthm}